 , 721 F. Supp.
 1002 (N.D.
 Il.
 1989).

 In October 1989, Judge Williams certified a class of plaintiffs consisting of children in the custody or guardianship of DCFS, who are subjects of neglect, dependency or abuse petitions and have not been placed with their siblings in foster homes, and have been denied regular and reasonable visitation with their siblings.
 The parties conferred on potential settlement during most of 1990-1993, and in December 1993, the parties proposed a consent decree.
 The following March, a notice of class action went out to all children who are subjects of abuse, neglect, or dependency positions in the Juvenile Court of Cook County.
 After a fairness hearing, Judge Williams approved the consent decree on March 11, 1994.

-The terms of the consent decree established minimum visitation rights for siblings who cannot be placed together for well-defined reasons.
+Specific provisions in the decree provided standards for the placement of children, permanency planning, mental health, education, health care, protective services, initial assessments of children, adequate food/shelter/clothing, caseload ratios, information systems, licensing, training, and quality assurance.
+The terms of the consent decree established minimum visitation rights for siblings who could not be placed together for well-defined reasons.
 DCFS must provide written notice to siblings upon a decision that they cannot have joint placements and upon any decision to change a sibling placement.
 Transportation subsidies are provided to foster parents who transport children and supervise sibling visitation.
 Agencies who contract with DCFS and who do not comply with the consent decree are subject to monetary sanctions.

 Frances Hollander - 02/21/2016